-65.93% of active Eurobonds have been issued by six countries, namely Angola, Egypt, Ghana, Morocco, Nigeria, and South Africa.
-Egypt leads the list with a total of 22 active Eurobonds, followed by Nigeria's 12, Ghana and South Africa's tallies of 10 each, and lastly Angola and Morocco with their sets of six bonds respectively.
-In monetary terms, Africa's active Eurobonds have a combined face value of US\$111.05 billion, 76.73% issued by the five countries above.
+65.93% of active Eurobonds have been issued by five countries, namely Angola, Egypt, Ghana, Nigeria, and South Africa.
+Egypt leads the list with a total of 22 active Eurobonds, followed by Nigeria's 12, Ghana and South Africa's tallies of 10 each, and lastly Angola with its set of six bonds.
+In monetary terms, Africa's active Eurobonds have a combined face value of US\$111.05 billion, 71.10% issued by the five countries above.